pythonhealthdatascience/des_rap_book/README.md

 ## Citation

-See the `CITATION.cff` file in this repository for how to cite this work.
+To cite this work, see the `CITATION.cff` file in this repository or use the "Cite this repository" button on GitHub.